 Will I be met at the airport?

-Immersion participants will travel with their adult leaders and most CVC participants will be met by our local partners at the airport.
+Immersion participants will travel with their adult leaders and most In-Community participants will be met by our local partners at the airport.
 The only exceptions are where the airport is a long way from the final placement location and there are no local partner contacts where you land.
 We will work with you to make arrangements if this is the case.

 What is the accommodation like?

 While accommodation will vary depending on the country, it will be much more basic than you are used to at home or would expect on a tourist holiday.
-One of the aims of your CVC service experience is to live with the community as one of them and this will be reflected in your standard of living.
+One of the aims of your In-Community service experience is to live with the community as one of them and this will be reflected in your standard of living.
 Most volunteers will share rooms and some will share common areas with families or students.
 You can expect running water, electricity, wifi and a safe environment.

 What happens if I have special dietary requirements?

 The health and safety of our volunteers is paramount.
 Volunteers have access to a 24-hour emergency support system including our partners in country and our team in Australia in case of an emergency.
 We periodically review risk assessments for each location and have emergency action plans for each project, protocols for incident reporting and always stay up to date with local and regional developments.
-All our CVC volunteers receive risk management training before leaving Australia as do our immersion leaders, along with first aid training.
-In our most remote location in Nepal, a satellite phone will be available to volunteers for immersions and the duration of CVC placements.
+All our In-Community volunteers receive risk management training before leaving Australia as do our immersion leaders, along with first aid training.
+In our most remote location in Nepal, a satellite phone will be available to volunteers for Immersions and the duration of In-Community placements.